 Tuesday - Saturday 10AM - 5PM

 Free Admission Policy for Individuals/Families: Everyday is a free museum day at the Duwamish Longhouse & Cultural Center.
 Children must be supervised by a parent or guardian.
 Free parking.
 Good will donations are welcome.
-Closed Sundays.
+Closed Sundays and Mondays.

 Group Tour Policy: